MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

     *List of legacy protocols*

-3. Or if you have an Azure workspace, you can use the pre-built legacy authentication workbook located in the Microsoft Entra admin center under **Monitoring and Workbooks**.
+3. Or if you have an Azure workspace, you can use the prebuilt legacy authentication workbook located in the Microsoft Entra admin center under **Monitoring and Workbooks**.

     :::image type="content" source="./media/incident-response-playbook-password-spray/authenticationbook.png" alt-text="workbook":::